3573 days. Still going.

 In the 1980’s at Saint Jude’s Children’s Hospital, my niece, Beth and other children there taught me the work of suffering is communal.
 Sharing the good and the bad can be an act of heroism.

 It is a radical transformation to choose to focus on the bright side of a dark situation.
-I’ve seen this force in action, watched the light break through grey concrete-thick misery to gestate hope and clear the air for Joy if not comfort; Love if not health; Peace if not independence; Cheerfulness if not full-mobility; treasured memories over anguish and regret.
+I’ve seen this force in action, watched the light break through gray concrete-thick misery to gestate hope and clear the air for Joy if not comfort; Love if not health; Peace if not independence; Cheerfulness if not full-mobility; treasured memories over anguish and regret.

 But talking wisdom now is cheap.
 I thought I was going to die.